Do email popups really work?

 Studies have shown that there’s no universal rule for CTA colors.
-They must be adapted to your popup and website.
+They must be coordinated with your popup and website.

-- Choose a color which helps your CTA stand out (different from the dominant color in your popup and eye-catching)
+- Choose a color that is both eye-catching and helps your CTA stand out (different from the dominant color in your popup)

-- Choose a color coherent with your website
+- Choose a color that that matches your website

 Here’s a good example on Weebly.
 The CTA is white and stands out from the rest of the popup.

 Anything which can help your call-to-action be noticed can help.